 Until then, though, switching from a traditional working environment can take some getting used to–especially when you’re the manager.
 Indeed, as we’ve seen, managing remote teams comes with a set of brand new challenges for any team leader to wrap their head around.

 I hope the tips in this post will help you get the hang of it!
-Want some extra help, or need any additional support with your small business?
+Want some extra help or need any additional support with your small business?
 Click here to schedule a free chat!
+You might also check out this helpful guide discussing solutions for managing remote teams and global HR practices.